sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 ### Necessary packages

 Here are the packages we will use for this demonstration.
-We also use a few other packages for visualization.

 - [SparseConnectivityTracer.jl](https://github.com/adrhill/SparseConnectivityTracer.jl) <d-cite key="hillSparseConnectivityTracerjl2024"></d-cite>: Sparsity pattern detection with operator overloading.
 - [SparseMatrixColorings.jl](https://github.com/gdalle/SparseMatrixColorings.jl) <d-cite key="dalleGdalleSparseMatrixColoringsjlV04102024"></d-cite>: Greedy algorithms for colorings, decompression utilities.
 - [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) <d-cite key="revelsForwardModeAutomaticDifferentiation2016"></d-cite>: Forward-mode AD and computation of JVPs.
-- [DifferentiationInterface.jl](https://github.com/JuliaDiff/DifferentiationInterface.jl) <d-cite key="dalleJuliaDiffDifferentiationInterfacejlDifferentiationInterfacev06232024"></d-cite>: High-level interface bringing all of these together.
+- [DifferentiationInterface.jl](https://github.com/JuliaDiff/DifferentiationInterface.jl) <d-cite key="dalleJuliaDiffDifferentiationInterfacejlDifferentiationInterfacev06232024"></d-cite>: High-level interface bringing all of these together, originally inspired by <d-cite key="schaferAbstractDifferentiationjlBackendAgnosticDifferentiable2022"></d-cite>.

 This modular pipeline comes as a replacement and extension of a previous ASD system in Julia <d-cite key="gowdaSparsityProgrammingAutomated2019"></d-cite>.

+We also use a few other packages for data manipulation <d-cite key="bouchet-valatDataFramesjlFlexibleFast2023"></d-cite> and visualization <d-cite key="danischMakiejlFlexibleHighperformance2021"></d-cite>.

-As with any language, the first step is importing the dependencies.
+Like in any other language, the first step is importing the dependencies.

 ```julia
 using DifferentiationInterface